Robert "Sonny" Carson

-Robert "Sonny" Carson (also known as Mwlina Imiri Abubadika; May 22, 1936 - December 20, 2002) was a U.S. Army Korean War veteran, racial civil rights activist, anti-Jewish activist, and community leader in Brooklyn, New York.
-Carson was known for political organizing, antisemitism, and coordinating public protests of the school systems in African-American communities in New York during the 1960s and 70s.
+Robert "Sonny" Carson (also known as Mwlina Imiri Abubadika; May 22, 1936 - December 20, 2002) was a civil rights activist, militant black protestor, and community leader in Brooklyn, New York.
+Carson gained prominence in the 1960s for organizing protests to gain control of African-American public schools in New York City, particularly Ocean Hill–Brownsville.
 He wrote a popular autobiography, The Education of Sonny Carson (1972), which was made into a 1974 film.
+He was described in The Village Voice as "Brooklyn’s Malcolm X and Marcus Garvey".
 Carson is the father of hip-hop artist Professor X.

-Biography
+Early life

-Robert Carson Jr. was born on May 22, 1936, in Orangeburg, South Carolina, but moved to Brooklyn as a child.
+Robert Carson Jr. was born on May 22, 1936, in Orangeburg, South Carolina, and moved to Brooklyn as a child as part of the Great Migration.
 In his youth, Carson joined a street gang called the Bishops.
 Carson was arrested after robbing a Western Union messenger and was sent to a juvenile-detention center.

 Carson fought in the Korean War with the 82nd Airborne Division, where he claimed to have met a Korean soldier who asked him, "Why would a black man fight for a country that would not let you drink from the same water fountain in Mississippi?"
-This pivotal question led Carson to become a community activist after returning to civilian life.
+Carson credited this question as part of the reason he later became a community activist.

+Early activism and prison

-Following his return to civilian life, Carson enrolled in college, and for a period of time he returned to involvement in illegal activities.
-However, he soon began working for the Congress of Racial Equality (CORE), and by 1967 he was the executive director of the Brooklyn CORE.
-He broke from the organization in 1968, stating that it had not done enough to help African-Americans.
+Following his return to civilian life, Carson enrolled in college.
+For some time he continued his involvement in illegal gang activities.
+However, he then joined the Congress of Racial Equality (CORE), and by 1967 was the executive director of the Brooklyn CORE.
+He broke from the organization in 1968, stating that it had not done enough to help African Americans.

 He took the name Mwlina Imiri Abubadika in the early 1970s to reflect his African consciousness.
-His new name was given to him by Maulena Karenga of US Organization - Mwlina means 'master teacher' and Imiri means 'prince' in the Kiswahili language.
+The name was given to him by Maulena Karenga of US Organization; Mwlina means 'master teacher' and Imiri means 'prince' in the Kiswahili language.

 Carson's later founded a group called the Committee to Honor Black Heroes.

 Kidnapping conviction

-In 1974, Carson was convicted of kidnapping.
-The kidnapping charges, as the New York Times explained, "stemmed from what the defense represented as an attempted citizen's arrest of two other men who had twice robbed a black‐owned hotel in Brooklyn's Bedford‐Stuyvesant section."
-Carson was incarcerated for 15 months in the Sing Sing prison.
+In 1974, while filming the movie adaption of his autobiography, Carson was arrested on charges of murder, attempted murder, and kidnapping.
+He was acquitted of the first two charges, but was found guilty of kidnapping in December 1974, and sentenced to seven years in prison.
+Prosecutors argued he had ordered an attack as revenge for burglarizing a black‐owned hotel in Brooklyn's Bedford‐Stuyvesant section."
+After the verdict, Carson told reporters, "The only reason we were arrested in the first place is that we were trying to do the job of the New York City police."
+He was incarcerated for 15 months in the Sing Sing prison.

-Advocate against drug use

-In the 1980s Carson became an advocate against drug use, founding a group called "Black Men's Movement Against Crack".

-Protesting police brutality

-In the 1980s, Carson organized a number of demonstrations protesting police brutality.